Fonta1n3/FullyNoded/Readme.md

 of intellectual property, the license terms for which are set forth in the sources themselves:

+* Credit to [Chat-Secure](https://github.com/ChatSecure/ChatSecure-iOS/blob/master/README.md) Readme.md for inspiring the layout/format and some of the text of this document.

 The following dependencies are bundled with the Fully Noded™️, but are under terms of a separate license: